Guide to creating a survey

 • Where can one find some examples?

 If you are lacking inspiration, you can have a look into the Layered Privacy Notice and perform a search on the web page (with your browser specific "find on page" functionality) to locate those notices that have the word “survey” in the title.
+You can also consult the generic Survey privacy notice published by the Online Survey Solutions service.

 • Shall you establish every time a new RoPO for a survey that is carried out recurrently, for instance once per year?